drowrin/orpheus/content/posts/orpheus-architecture/the-making-of-this-site.md

 - `input changed delay:100ms from:#search`
   If the input changes in the `#search` element, after a period of 100ms without change, trigger the element.
-This allows us to respond to a user's search as they type, without trigerring on every key press.
+This allows us to respond to a user's search as they type, without triggering on every key press.
 - `search`
   If the user triggers the search by hitting enter, trigger the element.
 - `change`